lyjia/typetempest/README.md

 # TypeTempest

-Type Tempest is a type-checking gem for Ruby methods, which automates the tedious pattern of `raise ArgumentError, "Blah is ivalid" unless blah.is_a?(String)`
+Type Tempest is **an experimental** type-checking gem for Ruby methods, which automates the tedious pattern of `raise ArgumentError, "Blah is ivalid" unless blah.is_a?(String)`

 Say what you will about dynamic typing -- this is for those times where one does not want a million possibilities in their inputs.

+**Note about experimental nature:** This gem eval()s code blocks that it is given.
+This is dangerous!
+Don't use this on anything in production!

 ## Installation